aejmelaeus/Oculus/readme.md

 The master orchestrates the nodes and assigns different roles to them.

+When the `Master` is started following happends:

+* Report listeners are started for all registered `Nodes`

+When a node appears at the Master:

+* The existence is persisted
+* The `Node` is registered as active and are expected to report heart beats

 ## Node

 A node is a worker in the system.
-It is deployed to a computer, ie. virtual machine
+It is deployed to a computer, ie. virtual machine.
+A Node can have one or many roles.

+When a node starts the following happends:

+* Appear at `Master`
+* Periodicaly report heart beat and results to `Master`
+* At any time receive new roles

 ## Http Role